EvanQuan/qvim/README.md

 My Vim Configurations
 ==============
 These are the current Vim settings I'm using.
-My initial goal was solely to use Atom's One Dark colour scheme, which is still my favourite today.
-Over time, I began installing plugins to add features I took for granted in the many other editors I was used to.
+It uses Atom's One Dark colorscheme and has some common plugins for ease of use.

 Why Use This?
 -----------